 As you go about your day, you touch a LOT of things 🙂 Whatever was on these items is now on your hands.
 By itself, this isn’t a big problem.
 Viruses can’t enter through the skin.

 The problem arises when you touch your face.
 You might not think you touch your face a lot, but you likely do it more than you are aware of 🙂 Your face has several areas with mucous membranes–your eyes, your nose, your mouth–and THAT’s what a virus needs to gain access.
 If the virus makes it to a mucous membrane in any of those areas, it’s right where it wants to be.

 Now you can see why it’s important to wash your hands.
 It isn’t just something that healthcare professionals tell you to do to make you feel better about having some power to stay well. 🙂 It is your best line of defense.
 So, what are you waiting for?
 Go wash your hands!
 Now! 😉

 (This nifty Force of Nature Sanitizing system uses just water, salt and vinegar to create an industrial strength disinfectant!
 Not sure if it can be used on hands 🤔 but certainly good for surfaces)

 Boost Your Immune System

-Having a healthy immune system is worth a bit of effort.
+Maybe the best way to avoid getting colds or flu lies in having a healthy immune system.
+So, having a healthy immune system is worth a bit of effort.
 Most of us want to and/or have to get “out there” in the world–shopping, school, errands, travel.
 And so we will be exposed to various people that might be sick.
 But having a healthy immune system means we are less likely to succumb.
 Here are three simple and common sense things you can do daily to strengthen your immune system.